okta/okta.github.io/_source/quickstart/okta-sign-in-page/default-example.md

 ##### Overview

 The Okta Sign-In Page provides the easiest, most secure way to allow users to authenticate into your application.
+The Sign-In Page is hosted by Okta on the domain of your Okta Org, as such it is the fastest way to get authentication working in your application.
+If you need more customization you can host the Sign-In experience within your own application by using the Okta Sign-In Widget (see tab above).

 {% img okta-sign-in-page.png alt:"Okta Sign-In Page" width:"800" %}